chandan-shinde/screenCapture-python/README.md

 * Pillow (for Windows and Mac users)
 * pyscreenshot (for linux users)

-to install them, run following command :
+to install them, run following command in cloned directory:
 * pip install -r req.txt

 Enjoy !